theolivenbaum/resin/README.md

 If you have a scenario where you feel Resin should do better, this is important information for me.
 Please let me know.
 I'm both curious about those special cases and I'd love to optimize for them.

 ## Not based on Lucene
-[Half a decade](https://blogs.apache.org/lucenenet/entry/lucene_net_3_0_3) has passed since what we in the .net community consider to be state-of-the-art search tech was built.
+The .net version of Lucene was built [half a decade ago](https://blogs.apache.org/lucenenet/entry/lucene_net_3_0_3).

-Who could use a modern and powerful search engine based on sound mathematics that's open source, extensible and built on Core, though?
+Who could use a modern and powerful search engine based on sound mathematics, open source, that's extensible and built on Core, though?

 ## Stable (API and file format) in RC4
 Resin's API and file format should be considered unstable until release candidate 4.
+Old-school semantic versioning shall be used from 1.0.0 and on.

 ## Supported .net version
 Resin is built for dotnet Core 1.1.